-Current Activities in Nutrient Management
+Current Activities in Nutrient Reduction and Management

 Nutrient impacts and eutrophication are a nationwide water quality concern.
 Many entities; including the Mississippi River Gulf of Mexico Watershed Nutrient Task Force (Hypoxia Task Force (HTF), Gulf of Mexico Alliance (GOMA), U.S. Environmental Protection Agency (EPA), and the Gulf Coast Ecosystem Restoration Task Force (GCERTF) recognize the need to address excess nutrients within the nation’s water bodies.

 Louisiana created an interagency team comprised of the Coastal Protection and Restoration Authority of Louisiana (CPRA), Louisiana Department of Agriculture and Forestry (LDAF), Louisiana Department of Environmental Quality (LDEQ), and the Louisiana Department of Natural Resources (LDNR).
 The team developed and is implementing a statewide nutrient management strategy to combat nutrient issues impacting water bodies within the State.